 Albert Roux and Michel Roux Jr returned to Shipbourne on Tuesday 5 June 2018 for the Roux Two dinner, five years after their last dinner here in Shipbourne, this time to celebrate the 15th anniversary of the Shipbourne Farmers' Market.
 This black tie event started with a champagne reception in the Church Room of the Chaser Inn, followed by dinner in a marquee in the garden.

-All profits made from the Roux Two Dinner will be split between the following good causes:
+Profits made from the Roux Two Dinner were split between the following good causes:

 - St Giles Church, Shipbourne: the restoration of the wall paintings in the church